Presidency of Ulysses S. Grant: Historical evaluations

-Grant's presidency, however, was inundated with many scandals caused by low standards and carelessness with his political appointees and personal associates.
-Nepotism, practiced by Grant, was unrestrained, with almost forty family members or relatives who financially benefited from government appointments or employment.
-His associations with these scandals have tarnished his reputation while president and afterward.
-Despite the scandals, by the end of Grant's second term, the corruption in the Departments of Interior (1875), Treasury (1874), and Justice (1875) was cleaned up by his new cabinet members.
-In the 21st Century, Grant's reputation and ranking had significantly increased, that followed a series of positive biographies written by noted historians, that included Jean Edward Smith, Grant, H.W.
-Brands, The Man Who Saved the Union: Ulysses Grant in War and Peace and most recently Ronald C. White, American Ulysses: A Life of Ulysses S. Grant.
+Grant's presidency overflowed with scandals from lax standards and sloppy choices of appointees and close friends.
+Nepotism ran unchecked under Grant, as nearly forty relatives pocketed cash from government jobs.

+His ties to those scandals damaged his reputation during his presidency and later.
+Even so, by the end of Grant's second term, new cabinet members cleared corruption from the Interior Department (1875), Treasury (1874), and Justice (1875).
+Grant's reputation and ranking increased significantly in the 21st century, following a series of positive biographies by noted historians such as: Grant by Jean Edward Smith, The Man Who Saved the Union: Ulysses Grant in War and Peace by H.W.
+Brands, and American Ulysses: A Life of Ulysses S. Grant by Ronald C. White.
 Historian Joan Waugh said Grant took steps where a few other presidents attempted "in the areas of Native American policy, civil service reform, and African American rights."
 Waugh said Grant "executed a successful foreign policy and was responsible for improving Anglo-American relations."
 Interest in his presidency has also increased by historians, that included Josiah H Bunting III, Ulysses S. Grant: The American Presidents Series: The 18th President.